manuelleduc/object-algebra-getting-started/README.md

 # Object Algebra: Getting Started
 A simple guide to deal with Object Algebras and EMF

-## Definition of the initial meta-model
+## Definition of the initial metamodel

 ![expression model](./figures/expression.png)

-1. Defining a ecore model ([expression.ecore](./expression.model/model/expression.ecore))
+1. Definition of an Ecore model ([expression.ecore](./expression.model/model/expression.ecore))
-2. Generating the EMF Java sources from the model
+2. Generation the EMF Java sources from the model
-3. Generating the algebra from the model (right click on the .ecore file -> Object Algebra -> Generate Object Algebra)
+3. Generation the algebra from the model (right click on the .ecore file -> Object Algebra -> Generate Object Algebra).

-The result is an interface defining the abstract object algebra.
+The last step results in an interface defining the abstract object algebra.
 For every element with no parent (with an implicit single inheritance to EObject), a type parameter is generated.
 Here `A` is generated for Expression and its hierarchy.

 ```java
 package expression.algebra;